The 8 Best Golf Balls for High Handicappers [2023 Edition]

 4. Ball Flight

 How high do you like your shots to fly?
 Golfers who are long off the tee may not want a super high ball flight because it may cost them some distance.
-These folks may opt for a golf ball with a medium ball flight.
+These folks may opt for a ball with a medium ball flight.

 On the other hand, golfers who are rock stars with their short irons and wedges may prefer the highest ball flight possible.
 This helps them have more control over their approach shots so that they can fire right at the pin!